diva-eng/stylegan-waifu-generator/README.md

 ```
 *Note: you must provide the size in the parameter matching the size of the checkpoint.

+## Style-mixing and deterministic generation
+This part require other projects I am working on, will write up a instruction for it later.

 ## Special thanks
 Danbooru 2019 dataset